rasneetsingh/fbuCapstone-iConnect/README.md

 **Required Must-have Stories**

-* Sign up
+* User can register
-* LogIn
+* User can login
-  *Google and Facebook LogIn Features
+*User can login via google and facebook account
-* Edit the profile
+* User can edit the profile
-* Create a Post
+*User can search for another user
+* User can create post
-* Like/Comment/Share Post
+* User can like/comment on Post
-* Message
-*Create a Group Chat, Add Participant and start messaging.
+*User can share post to another social channel such as gmail/whatsapp *User can search for post
+* User can message other user
 * View someone's university (Google map Api)
-* Search User by school/country/major.
-*Search Feature in Post
-*Notificaton to see who liked and commented on post *Dark Mode

 **Optional Nice-to-have Stories**
-*Notificaton to see who liked and commented on post *Create a group, add participants and start conversation *Push Notification
+*User can see notification who liked and commented on post.
+*User can Create a group, add participants and start conversation *Dark mode

 ### 2. Screen Archetypes

 * Get Started
+* Register Screen
-* Register - User can sign up or login
+   * User can register
-   * Prompted to home screen

-* Home Fragment - Shows the post
-    *Detail view of post

-* Add Post Activity
+*Login screen
+  *User can login
+*Home Fragment
-   * Allows user to compose the post
+    *User can see the post
+    *User can like/comment
+    *Go to detail view
+    *User can go to settings
+    *User can create a post
+*Users Fragment
+ *User can see other users
+ *User can view other user profile
+ *User can search for user based on their name/country/school *User can message

 * Profile Screen
    * User Profile and their info and MAP
  *Notification Screen